 When deciding you want a painting of your horse you will also need to think about a photograph.
 You may have some already which are suitable to use as a reference image.
 Or you may need to take some more.
 More often that not I have to ask for some extra photos to be taken.
 I hope that this Horse Photography Tips page will help you.
 Putting together these pictures will help you visualise what I need as a good reference image.

 After all I can only paint what I see so therefore a flattering pose is going to be much more appealing.
 In my experience horses are the most difficult to get right out of any pet animal.

 As already explained on the photography tips page I will need a high resolution sharp photo to work from and to be aware of images being automatically resized.

 Although the light is good on all three images to the left as you can see the poses are not very flattering.

 The ginger horse has great lighting making the coat glossy.
 What is not so good is the fact he looks half asleep and not really too amused at all with both ears pointing backwards.
-It could have worked perfectly had he of been a little curious or someone was holding a carrot.
+It could have worked perfectly had he of been more alert.

 The bay horse image is a great fun photo and of good quality, but is not really an ideal candidate for a portrait.
 The angle being quirky is not suited to a traditional style painting.